-If you are interested in learning the difference between a bridle and headstall, then please continue reading.
+That’s okay, I understand!
+That’s why I am going to explain the correct terms and basics.
+If you are interested in learning the difference between bridle and headstall, then please continue reading.

-A bit is a piece that goes in your horse’s mouth and for communication and control.
-Bits are categorized into two groups,
+Bits: A bit is a piece that goes in the horse’s mouth.
+The reins connect to it, and then you can communicate and control the horse.
+Bits, categorized into two groups,

-Both types of bits can have a variety of different mouthpieces and styles with a roller on it so the horse can play with it and be more content.
-Bits are made of stainless steel (the most common type), aluminum, copper, etc.
+Both types of bits can have a variety of different styles; some have a roller in the middle so the horse can play with it and be more content.

 I hope you are no longer confused about bridles and headstalls.

 Please leave a comment or any questions you may have.
-I will gladly reply back to you.
+I will gladly reply to you.